Shi Taifeng: Politburo

 Following the 1st Plenary Session of the 20th CCP Central Committee, held after the closing day of the 20th Party Congress in October 2022, Shi was promoted as a member of the Politburo.
 On 28 October 2022, Shi was appointed head of the United Front Work Department, succeeding You Quan.
 Shi was elected as the first-ranking vice chairperson of the Chinese People's Political Consultative Conference on 10 March 2023.
 On 11 September, he was chosen as the executive vice president of the China Council for the Promotion of Peaceful National Reunification, a body designed to advance unification with Taiwan; the UFWD director also generally serves as the executive vice president of the council.

 In August 2024, Shi made an inspection trip to Hong Kong, where he met with Chief Executive John Lee Ka-chiu.
 He also gave a speech to the Overseas Chinese World Conference for Promoting Peaceful Reunification of China held in Hong Kong, saying the "continuous development" of one country, two systems would play an "important role in realizing the complete reunification of the motherland" with Taiwan.
 On 2 April 2025, South China Morning Post reported that Shi had succeeded Li Ganjie as the head of the Organization Department, while Li replaced Shi as the head of the United Front Work Department.
+On 13 December, at the Nanjing Massacre Memorial Day, Shi gave a speech saying that under the leadership of the CCP, China had beaten invaders and become a great nation, continuing by saying that "History has proven and will continue to prove that any attempt to revive militarism, challenge the postwar international order, and undermine world peace and stability is doomed to failure".